 Conclusion

-Lastly, conservation agriculture is a method that has a lot of potential to address the most important sustainability issues in agriculture.
+Lastly, Conservation Agriculture is a method that has a lot of potential to address the most important sustainability issues in agriculture.
 However, there are obstacles to implementation, like initial resistance to adoption, ongoing capacity building, mentorship, and support.
-As research advances, technology advances, and more farmers become involved, conservation agriculture can become a part of the future of globally sustainable agriculture and environmental management.
-As a result, it is time for people to embrace conservation agriculture as one way to address the most important issues in modern farming.
+As research advances, technology advances, and more farmers become involved, Conservation Agriculture can become part of the future of globally sustainable agriculture and environmental management.
+As a result, it is time for people to embrace Conservation Agriculture as one way to address the most important issues in modern farming.
 It offers practices that will improve soil health for better crop performance and lessen negative environmental impacts.
 Additionally, it needs to be flexible enough to accommodate different regional circumstances and settings.
 This does not, however, bode well for conservation agriculture's success.
 Enhancing resilience to climate change, improving soil health, and reducing adverse environmental impacts are significant positive viewpoints.
 There is hope that, with the right promotion, conservation agriculture may maintain food security for growing people around the world without causing environmental damage.

 References: